Python Security Guide

 Chapter 13: Python's AI Dominance: Why Every Security Team Needs Data Science

-Python didn't accidentally become the language of AI—it earned that position by solving real problems.
-Today, 80% of data scientists use Python, and virtually every breakthrough in AI security runs on Python frameworks.
+Python didn't accidentally become the language of artificial intelligence.
+It earned that position.
+By solving real problems.
+Today, over 80% of data scientists use Python according to industry surveys, and virtually every breakthrough in AI-powered security—from malware classification to network anomaly detection—runs on Python frameworks that have become the de facto standard for machine learning research and production deployment.

 The Symbiotic Growth